kromerm/adfdataflowdocs/Transformations/adf-data-flow-join-transformation.md

 #### Inner Join

-Inner join will pass through only rows that match the column conditions from from both tables
+Inner join will pass through only rows that match the column conditions from both tables

 #### Left Outer